-THE INTER-GENERATIONAL INSTRUMENTAL ENSEMBLE is open to adults, high school and middle school students with four years of experience playing brass, woodwind, strings, or percussion instruments.
-The ensemble provides music at 9:00 a.m. in the Historic Church on the third Sunday of each month as well as at the ONE Worship Service, Christmas Eve, Palm Sunday, and Easter.
+THE ST. JOHN’S INSTRUMENTAL ENSEMBLE is an intergenerational group open to adults, high school and middle school students, with 4+ years of experience playing brass, woodwind, strings, or percussion instruments.
+The ensemble provides music at 9:00 a.m. in the Historic Church on the third Sunday of each month, as well as at the ONE Worship Service and the 5:00 p.m.
+Christmas Eve service.
 Rehearsals: Thursday evening prior to the third Sunday.
 Contact: Susan Fedors, 410-440-1978.

 ST. JOHN'S HANDBELL CHOIR carries on the medieval Christian tradition of handbell ringing.
 The choir rings in the Historic Church for 9:00 a.m. and 11:30 a.m. worship on the second Sunday of each month.
 Open to adults and high school students.
 Rehearsals: Tuesday, 7:30-9:30 p.m.
-Contact: Nancy Stavely
+Contact: Rev. Ann Ritonia

 The Howard County concert Orchestra (HCCO) was formed in 2008 and has presented concerts at St. John's for the past 10 seasons.
 Drawing on the professional musical talent of our region, this premiere chamber orchestra offers a repertoire of classic composers in various settings.
 The 2018-2019 season involves Winter and Spring concerts at St. John's.